SKSAGAR281/AI-Personality-Development-website/README.md

 🙌 **Acknowledgments**

 OpenAI API for GPT capabilities

-Netlify for free hosting
+Netlify for free

 Inspired by the need for accessible AI-driven soft skill development

 📜 **License**